Jerome Prince (politician)

-Jerome A. Prince (born August 16, 1964) is an American politician serving as the 21st mayor of Gary, Indiana.
-A member of the Democratic Party, he assumed office on January 1, 2020, succeeding Karen Freeman-Wilson.
+Jerome A. Prince (born August 16, 1964) is an American politician who served as the 21st mayor of Gary, Indiana.
+A member of the Democratic Party, he assumed office on January 1, 2020, succeeding Karen Freeman-Wilson, and served until December 31, 2023, after being defeated in the Democratic primary for mayor by State Senator Eddie Melton.

 Early life

 Prince was born and raised in Gary, Indiana.
 He graduated from Lew Wallace High School.

 Career

 In 1982, Prince enlisted in the United States Marine Corps.
 In 1986, he returned to Gary and began working in real estate, insurance and retail sales.
 In 1994, he joined the Calumet Township Assessor's office as a real estate deputy.
 In 1998, he was elected to the Gary Precinct Committee Organization.
 In 1999, he was elected to the Gary City Council, representing the fifth district.
 In 2008, Prince was selected to serve as a member of the Lake County Council after an incumbent member resigned.
 In 2014, he was elected Lake County Assessor, where he served until 2019.